 UI/UX Design and Prototyping

-At this step, the client gets wireframes and a design concept which can be realized as a simple mood board, a set of main screens, or a clickable prototype.
+At this step, the client gets wireframes and a design concept that can be realized as a simple mood board, a set of main screens, or a clickable prototype.
 Wireframes roughly visualize the product and give a good overview of the future product infrastructure.
 And a clickable prototype displays all the necessary interactions between users and the product and provides insights into the experience it will deliver to users.

 Designing the solution architecture implies deciding on the tech stack and defining the structural elements of the solution and the way they would interact.